 The event concluded with an energizing reveal of the total amount raised.
 And then 12 lucky students got to pie RCECS Principal Alyssa Newman and Assistant Principal Brighid McDonnell in the face.

 In December, Penn State Lehigh Valley Alumni Society and the Lehigh Valley campus hosted its first-ever Mini-THON Best Practices conference for local high schools.
 More than 50 high school students and their club advisers attended to learn about innovative ideas and top standards to keep in mind when planning and hosting their Mini-THON events.
-For those interested in attending the next Mini-THON Best Practices conference, contact Diane McAloon, interim director, community and alumni outreach at Penn State Lehigh Valley at email@example.com or 610-285-5066.
+For those interested in attending the next Mini-THON Best Practices conference, contact Diane McAloon, interim director, community and alumni outreach at Penn State Lehigh Valley at [email protected]psu.edu or 610-285-5066.